 Hampton Bays home prices are not only among the most expensive in New York, but Hampton Bays real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Hampton Bays isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hampton Bays are a mix of both white- and blue-collar jobs.
-Overall, Hampton Bays is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Hampton Bays who work in sales jobs (11.57%), office and administrative support (9.97%), and food service (9.34%).
+Hampton Bays is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Hampton Bays is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Hampton Bays who work in sales jobs (11.13%), management occupations (9.63%), and food service (8.54%).

 In Hampton Bays, a lot of people use the train to get to work every day though Hampton Bays is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The education level of Hampton Bays citizens is substantially higher than the typical US community, as 33.06% of adults in Hampton Bays have at least a bachelor's degree.
+The education level of Hampton Bays citizens is very high relative to the national average among all cities (21.84%): 35.14% of adults in Hampton Bays have a bachelor's degree or even advanced degree.

-Hampton Bays is a very ethnically-diverse town.
+Hampton Bays is an extremely ethnically-diverse town.
 The people who call Hampton Bays home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampton Bays residents report their race to be White, followed by Black or African-American.
 Hampton Bays also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.57% of the town’s residents.
-Important ancestries of people in Hampton Bays include Irish, Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 29.98% of the town’s residents.
+Important ancestries of people in Hampton Bays include Irish, Italian, German, Polish, and English.